-We’re excited to announce that Harness Feature Flags now officially supports our .NET SDK.
+We’re excited to announce that Harness Feature Flags now officially supports our open source .NET SDK.
 Users can now leverage .NET in their server-side applications and services for all of their feature flag needs.
+They can implement software switches to hide or activate features and avoid a painful rollback meaning using .NET has just gotten easier.

 .NET has been a staple of the web and desktop development communities for many years, originally starting with support for Windows but having since expanded the framework to support Linux and MacOS as well.
 With how ubiquitous it is, especially for large enterprises and even many newer organizations, providing first-class support for .NET in Harness Feature Flags became a must-have.